byui-cse/itm300-course/source/module-06/project-lab.md

-Once you've updated the files, you should visit your app and add a service request.
+Once you've updated the files, visit your app and add a service request.

+Customers may wonder why their service request didn't show up immediately after they pressed submit.
+Go out to the lambda code and update the message to let them know that once their service request is approved, we'll give them a call to get their vehicle in.

 Send a screenshot of your successful addition.
 The service request won't show up automatically on the website.
 We will require administrators to approve the service request before it shows up.
 Your screenshot should just have the success message showing at the top of the request form.

+### Reflective Questions:

+* What security considerations should be taken into account when implementing a POST method that adds data to a DynamoDB table via API Gateway?
+* How does the separation of concerns between frontend (website) and backend (AWS services) contribute to the maintainability and modularity of our cloud-based application?